Documentation

 func WithAllowUnknownFields() ValidatorOption

-WithAllowUnknownFields specifies if the presence of unknown field constraints should cause compilation to fail with an error.
-When set to false, an unknown field will simply be ignored, which will cause constraints to silently not be applied.
-This condition may occur if a predefined constraint definition isn't present in the extension type resolver, or when passing dynamic messages with standard constraints defined in a newer version of protovalidate.
+WithAllowUnknownFields specifies if the presence of unknown field rules should cause compilation to fail with an error.
+When set to false, an unknown field will simply be ignored, which will cause rules to silently not be applied.
+This condition may occur if a predefined rule definition isn't present in the extension type resolver, or when passing dynamic messages with standard rules defined in a newer version of protovalidate.
 The default value is false, to prevent silently-incorrect validation from occurring.

 func WithDisableLazy ¶